 The University has designated certain officials to serve as Big Rapids campus security authorities.
 Reports of criminal activity can be made to these officials.
 They in turn will ensure that the crimes are reported for collection as part of the University's annual report of crime statistics.
-The campus security authorities to whom the University would prefer that crimes be reported are listed below.
+The campus security authorities to whom the University would prefer crimes to be reported are listed below.

-- Vice President for Student Affairs, Jeanine Ward-Roof at 231-591-3578 - Associate Vice President, Chad Stirrett at 231-591-2924 - Associate Director of Housing & Residential Life, Lisa Ortiz at 231-591-3759 - Counseling Center, Lindsay Barber at 231-591-2697 - Associate Vice President of Auxiliary Enterprises, Gheretta Harris at 231-591-3947 - Director of Athletics, Perk Weisenburger at 231-591-2863 - Director of Student Conduct, Sarah Meiser at 231-591-3619 - Title IX Coordinator, Kaitlin Zies at 231-591-2088 - FSU Public Safety at 231-591-5000
+- Vice President for Student Affairs (231) 591-3578

+- Associate Vice President (231) 591-2924

+- Associate Director of Housing & Residential Life (231) 591-3759

+- Counseling Center (231) 591-2697

+- Associate Vice President of Auxiliary Enterprises (231) 591-3947

+- Director of Athletics (231) 591-2863

+- Director of Student Conduct (231) 591-3619

+- Title IX Coordinator (231) 591-2088

+- FSU Public Safety (231) 591-5000

-The following, in addition to the University Department of Public Safety and those listed above, have been designated as "Reporting Officials or CSA's" for Clery primary crimes, hate crimes, sexual assaults, domestic violence, dating violence, and stalking at the University: all Deans, Directors, Department heads and chairs, all employees in the Office of Student Conduct, all employees in any Vice President or Vice President Office, and Academic Affairs administrators.
-All coaches, advisors of student organizations, University Center or extra-curricular activities' advisors or directors, all residence hall staff, and all employee supervisors are also Reporting Officials.
+The following, in addition to the University Department of Public Safety and those listed above, have been designated as "Reporting Officials" or "CSA's" for Clery primary crimes, hate crimes, sexual assaults, domestic violence, dating violence, and stalking at the University.

+All Deans, Directors, Department heads and chairs, all employees in the Office of Student Conduct, all employees in any Vice President or Vice President Office, and Academic Affairs administrators.
+All coaches, advisors of student organizations, University Center or extra-curricular activities' advisors or directors, all residence hall staff, and all employee supervisors are also considered Reporting Officials.